the-quetzal-community/notices/README.md

 # Notices

-    The Quetzal Community Trademark License™, Builda City™, Realm of Order™ Copyright © 2024 Quentin Quaadgras quentinquaadgras.com (2024-02-25)
+    The Quetzal Community™, Builda City™, Realm of Order™ Copyright © 2024 Quentin Quaadgras quentinquaadgras.com (2024-02-25)

 These notices are available under https://the.quetzal.community/trademark-license